BennyRig/brane-ide_fix/README.md

 ### Showing images

+>  Note: This has not been tested in a while

 To help with showing visual results of data pipelines, the JupyterLab kernel can show files that are 'printed' by BraneScript.

 To show a file, run the following `print()`-command: